dbccccccc/Typst-Side-Agent/README.md

 1. Fork and clone.
 2. `npm test` — the suite is dependency-free, runs on Node ≥ 20, and finishes in well under a second.
-CI runs the same command on Node 20 and 22.
+CI runs the same command on Node 22.
 3. Load the unpacked extension from your checkout (`chrome://extensions` → **Load unpacked**) and iterate.
 4. See [`TESTING.md`](./TESTING.md) for the full testing process: static